jreich5/example-testing/README.md

 1. Remix this project on [Glitch](https://ten-functions.glitch.me)(https://github.com/ryanorsinger/ten-functions") so you have your own copy.
 2. Read the exercise prompts listed below
 3. Define your functions that solve the prompts inside of `solutions.js`.
+4. Use feedback to improve responses
+5. Submit issues and patches to the <a href="https://github.com/ryanorsinger/ten-functions/issues">Ten Functions project</a>

 ## The "Ten Functions" Exercises 👟